TVersluijs/RGEE_Snowmelt/README.md

 certain day, a composite image is created (picking the pixel with least cloudcover).
 Finally, snow melt is analysed for each location's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'):

-* (1): 'avg_NDSI':  	 Calculate the average NDSI value over time within each point's buffer zone, fits a GAM through these data and calculates when this model passes the specified NDSI threshold defining the moment of snow melt.
+* (1): '<i>avg_NDSI</i>':  	 Calculate the average NDSI value over time within each point's buffer zone, fits a GAM through these data and calculates when this model passes the specified NDSI threshold defining the moment of snow melt.
 In addition, time series of the average NDVI and NDMI are extracted within each point's buffer zone.
-* (2): 'snowfraction': Calculate the fraction of pixels within each buffer zone over time where NDSI > 'NDSI_threshold', fits a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
+* (2): '<i>snowfraction</i>': Calculate the fraction of pixels within each buffer zone over time where NDSI > 'NDSI_threshold', fits a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.

 Note that snow melt is not calculated based on pixel-level GAM fits (i.e. 'pixel_gam' method is not implemented).
 This approach is instead implemented in script "06-RGEE_TomVersluijs_S2_Points_Snowmelt.R", and in script "05-RGEE_TomVersluijs_S2_Pixels_Snowmelt.R".
 In the former